Faculty & Administration

 The Washington Waldorf School is proud of its exceptionally dedicated and experienced faculty and staff.
 All of our class teachers and lead kindergarten teachers have completed Waldorf teacher trainings and the majority of our teachers take advantage of teacher professional development opportunities at school or at Waldorf courses and conferences.
 About one third of the teaching faculty have advanced degrees, and 26 faculty members have more than a decade of teaching experience.

-All teaching and administrative faculty members are members of the Full Faculty, which meets weekly.
-Although some decisions which affect the entire school are decided in the Full Faculty, the primary work of this group is studying together.
-This study focuses, variously, on subjects artistic, social, curricular, and anthroposophical, as well as on child development.
+All teachers and administrative staff are considered to be members of the full faculty, which meets weekly.
+Although some decisions that affect the entire school are decided by the full faculty, the primary work of this group is to deepen faculty members' understanding of Waldorf education and child development.

-Early Childhood, Lower School, High School and Administration.
+There are four departments of the School: Early Childhood, Lower School, High School and Administration.
 All staff in each department are members of that department.
-Early Childhood, Lower School and High School,meet weekly to develop program, discuss curriculum, focus on individual students’ needs and manage the larger decisions that affect day-to-day work of that department.
-Both the Lower School and the High School departments have Administrative Circles that help prepare agendas and to respond to situations that are time sensitive
+Early Childhood, Lower School and High School, meet weekly to develop programs, discuss curriculum, focus on individual students’ needs and manage the larger decisions that affect day-to-day work of that department.
+Both the Lower School and the High School departments have "administrative circles" that help prepare agendas and to respond to situations that are time sensitive.

 College of Teachers

 The College of Teachers is composed of teachers who have experience in classroom teaching and/or Waldorf education and who are willing to take on the added responsibility of leadership.
-The College of Teachers (College) ensures that Washington Waldorf School remains a Waldorf School in terms of philosophy, pedagogy and practices.
+The College of Teachers (College) ensures that Washington WWS remains an authentic Waldorf school in terms of philosophy, pedagogy, and practices.
 The College ofTeachers provides oversight of the school’s program and personnel committees and is the decision-making body in these areas.
-The College of Teachers reviews and makes changes to the budget each year where budgeting affects program.
-The budget is presented to the Finance Committee and to the Trustees for final approval.
+The College reviews and makes changes to the budget each year where budgeting affects program.
+The budget is presented to the Finance Committee and to the Trustees Council for final approval.

 The current members of the College of Teachers are: